csezeze/kotlin-calismalarim-5.0/Week 3 Android Profile App/README.md

 ## Project Structure

-This application is designed as a single-screen profile app using reusable composable components.
+This application is designed as a single screen profile app using reusable composable components.

 ## Screenshots